 If in doubt, we recommend you speak with the Workplace Safety and Health Rep in your workplace, or contact the MGEU Resource Centre, who can put you in touch with them.

-Q. Should I file a claim with the Workers Compensation Board (WCB) if I believe I’ve contracted COVID-19?
+Q. Should I file a Workers Compensation Board (WCB) claim if I think I contracted COVID-19 at work?